thegetty/crom/README.md

 * `filename_extension` The extension to use on files written via toFile(), defaults to ".json"
 * `full_names` Should the serialization use the full CRM names for classes and properties instead of the more readable ones defined in the mapping, defaults to False
 * `validate_properties` Should the model be validated at run time when setting properties, defaults to True  (this allows you to save processing time once you're certain your code does the right thing)
+* `prefixes` A dictionary of prefix to URI for URIs to compress down to `prefix:slug` format
+* `prefixes_rev` The reverse of the prefixes dictionary
+* `context_json` The parsed JSON object of the context from which the prefixes are derived

 Note that factories are NOT thread safe during serialization.
 A property on the factory is used to maintain which objects have been serialized already, to avoid infinite recursion in a cyclic graph.
 Create a new factory object per thread if necessary.